MisturaO/alx-higher_level_programming/0x02-python-import_modules/README.md

 * Directory: 0x02-python-import_modules
 * File: 0-add.py

-###My first toolbox!
+###1.
+My first toolbox!
-###Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.
+Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.

 * Do not use the function print (with string format to display integers) more than 4 times
 * You have to define: